SubbalakshmiC/CCNA-1/ccnaDan.md

 > CEF Cisco express forwarding will be in the routing section maybe....

+## Pointers from apprentices

+* Don't leave it to the last minute
+* older apprentices will be more that happy to help you
+* It's actually worth it, even if you go into sales
+* you will have NO time if you leave it too late as when you start rotations you will have to drop something
+* reach out to anyone if you need help, your co workers, other apprentices or any one really
+* keep going, don't stop looking at the content for a month as you will forget it

 ## Exam notes

 * MUST PASS EXAM IF YOU WANT TO CONTINUE
 * 300 marks for turning up
 * Exam is out of 1000
 * 90 minutes
 * 825 or something to pass
 * Cannot go back to a previous question
 * Instant results when the time it up
 * Exam is valid for 3 years when you get it

 ## Module 1 - building a simple network